Mjolnir-Studio/Mjolnir-Launcher/README-eng.md

 [official website](https://mjolnir.yomisana.xyz/)

+Tip: If you need the latest documentation, please try to read the traditional Chinese documentation, which will be updated more often.

 - [繁體中文](https://github.com/Minecraft-Mjolnir/Mjolnir-Launcher/blob/main/README.md)
 - English (Current Language)

-Mjolnir Launcher is a Minecraft launcher that works with the Manage Server plugin
+Mjolnir Launcher is a Minecraft launcher that works in conjunction with our proprietary server plugin.

 ## Supported Platforms

-``Windows & macOS``
+``Windows & macOS & Linux``

+### Installation file description
+macOS: use dmg to install the launcher
+Windows: use exe to install the launcher
+Linux: Use AppImage to install the launcher

+## Can I install a third-party version?
+Example: forge and fabric
+Our launcher supports you to use forge and fabric or Optifine, other third-party versions may encounter installation errors!

 ## Do I need to pay any fees?